noClaps/nc/design/builtin/keywords.md

 - `and`: This is the boolean [AND operator](../operators#logical).
 - `or`: This is the boolean [OR operator](../operators#logical).
 - `not`: This is the boolean [NOT operator](../operators#logical).

+## Async

+- `async`: This marks a function call as asynchronous, and returns a Future.
+See [async](../async) for details.
+- `await`: This awaits a Future to block execution until it resolves and gets a value out.
+See [async](../async) for details.

 ## Other